Peaceful Futures

 Establish 5 thematic “peaceful futures” competence hubs around the world to support 250+ projects of “positive peace” per year (in addition to recurring phases 1 & 2).

-session at the LearningPlanet Festival 2024
+Peaceful Futures at the LearningPlanet Festival 2025

-In the Mood for Peaceful Futures – Part 1
+In the Mood for Peaceful Futures – Part 1: Asia, Africa & Europe

 Leading organisations